 When I started the pocket, by this stage I was in love with the organza on the waistband so I decided to underline the pocket pieces as well.
 The wool is a fairly loose weave so this way I can be confident that the pocket won’t distort from use.

 To avoid bulk I sandwiched my pocket piece in between the top band front and facing

 A peek inside the pocket band.
 I hand stitched the lining to the pocket so I could be sure the lining was not seen from outside.
 Plus by this stage I was addicted to catch stitching so I did it inside the pocket as well.

 I attached the pocket by hand because I didn’t want a topstitched look for this fabric.
 I used a double thread for strength and reinforced the top corners so the pocket was firmly attached.

-Well, the challenge of a circle skirt is all in the hem.
+The hardest part of sewing a circle skirt is all in the hem.
 It is a CHALLENGE to get the hem straight.
 I had the awesome secret weapon of my mothers amazingly accurate eye.
 I put my skirt on and she adjusted the hem by eyeballing it.
 We worked out that the last time I stood on a chair while she levelled my hem was about 30 years ago!
 When I was 12!
 But Mum certainly hasn’t lost her skill.
 Thanks Mum.

 I hand stitched the hem and did a simple double fold hem.
 I thought that would add a bit of body to the hem.
 I found I had to stitch quite loosely so I didn’t get a ridge line.
 This fabric was great to hand stitch.
 I wasn’t trying that hard but my stitches just completely disappeared into the fabric.

-So thats it.
-My beautiful woollen Pavlova skirt and top.
-I am thrilled with the finished look: the top and skirt work so well together or as separates.
-The minor issues with the pattern are all well and truely made up for by all the extra information and advice on the sewingcake.com website.
+I am very happy with the finished look: the top and skirt work so well together or as separates.
+The minor issues with the pattern are all well and